 Prepare for graduate study in prevention and intervention fields such as Family Life Education Professional Counseling, Marriage and Family Therapy, Social Work and Policy/Law.

-The emphasis in Child Life prepares you to work with children and families in healthcare settings.
+The coursework in Child Life prepares you to work with children and families in healthcare settings as a Certified Child Life Specialist.
 You will learn about the unique effects of hospitalization on children and families.

 This track prepares students to work directly with individuals with disabilities, their family members, and in advocacy positions for individuals with disabilities.